skyejacobson/CCTV_HTB/README.md

 Zoneminder v1.37.63 is vulnerable to boolean-based SQL Injection.
 The impact of this is total control of SQL Databases: loss of data confidentiality and integrity.
 Leading to information disclosure and possible privilege escalation.

 We can exploit the vulnerability and use the PoC provided.
-We can grab the session ID and automate it using the `zmPoC.sh` file.
+We can grab the session ID and automate it using the `zmPoC.sh` file and `sqlmap`.

 ```
 #!/bin/bash